zekeriyasari/Causal.jl/docs/src/manual/components/systems/staticsystems/network.md

 # Network

 A `Network` is a system consisting of connected systems.
-That is, a `Network` is actually modelled as a `SubSystem`.
+That is, a `Network` is actually modeled as a `SubSystem`.

 ## Construction of Networks
 To construct a `Network` we have to specify the components, the outer connectivity matrix and the inner coupling matrix.
 Inputs and outputs can be assigned to the `Network`.
 See the main constructor.